 beach lounge chairs and umbrellas on Agios Prokopios beach

-Virtu Suites is a small boutique hotel located on the beach in Agios Prokopios, about 15 minutes south of Chora, also known as Naxos Town, the main town on the island.
+Virtu Suites is a small boutique hotel located on the beach in Agios Prokopios, about 15 minutes drive south of Chora, also known as Naxos Town, the main town on the island.
 The hotel has a prime location just across the road from this gorgeous stretch of beach.

 The village of Agios Prokopios is small compared to Naxos Town, with a collection of hotels, villas, and a smattering of restaurants and beach shops.
 If you are looking for a fine dining options and shopping, you may be better off staying in Naxos Town or St. George’s Beach.
 But if you enjoy walking to local, family-run restaurants and don’t mind taking a cab to the larger town or port, Agios Prokopios is a great place to stay.